Discover where you should go for your perfect African safari

 Lakeside Relaxation & Laidback Locals

-Little Malawi is one of southern Africa’s least visited countries, but this landlocked safari destination has wildlife in abundance.
-The local culture is not to be missed either and many visitors comment on the friendliness of the people, who are renowned for being warm, happy and always smiling.
+Little Malawi is one of southern Africa’s least visited countries, but this landlocked safari destination has abundant wildlife.
+The local culture is not to be missed, and many visitors comment on the friendliness of the people, who are renowned for being warm, happy, and always smiling.

-Despite the country’s diminutive size, Malawi is home to Africa’s third-largest lake (Lake Malawi) and lake activities such as diving, snorkelling, kayaking, island-hopping and beach sunbathing are great ways to wind down post-safari.
+Despite its diminutive size, Malawi is home to Africa’s third-largest lake (Lake Malawi), and lake activities such as diving, snorkeling, kayaking, island-hopping, and beach sunbathing are great ways to wind down after a safari.

 Malawi’s Best National Parks & Game Reserves